K'taka CM directs civic authorities to identify encroachment of SWD in Bengaluru | Science-Environment

 Stating that flooding and encroachment of stormwater drains were a major problem across Bengaluru, the Chief Minister said the government has decided to extend the remodelling of the stormwater drain by another 50 km.

-Bommai also said that he has directed the Bruhat Bengaluru Mahanagara Palike Chief Commissioner to soon start a drive to identify the blockage in stormwater drains and remove them.
+Bommai also said that he has directed the Bruhat Bengaluru Mahanagara Palike Chief Commissioner Gaurav Gupta to soon start a drive to identify the blocks in stormwater drains and remove them.
 He assured the Palike of financial assistance in completing the work.

-Regarding Yelahanka, he said he has noticed that the stormwater drain has been encroached at some places for which he directed Gupta to widen it, Bommai told reporters.
+Regarding Yelahanka, the chief minister said he had noticed that the stormwater drain had been encroached at some places and directed Gupta to initiate steps to widen it.

 Due to the torrential rains from the wee hours of Monday to the morning, the apartment and the surrounding places were inundated.
 Many cars in the basement of the apartment were submerged.